wthomson/FitHome-docs/Posts/ExploringEnergyDisaggregation/0-UsingMongoDB.md

 sudo systemctl enable mongodb
 ```
 _Note: [In a previous project, I wrote up what I learned about systemctl](https://github.com/BitKnitting/should_I_water/wiki/systemd-services)
+## OOPS!
+In the _Don't let this happen to you category..._ xThrough blindly following someone's ideas on Rasp Pi + MongoDB + remote access, I ended up not being able to connect via wifi to our Rasp Pi.
+After a few hours bumbling about on this, we ended up copying the files off the SD-Card and starting the install again.
+How to get the files off the SD-Card is covered [here](../../RaspPi.md).
+# mongodb command line
 I was not able to get into mongo with `$mongo`  I would get the error `Error: couldn't connect to server 127.0.0.1:27017 at src/mongo/shell/mongo.js:145`.
 The error resolved when I:

 ```